 Weeks 1-3

 Your dog may experience morning sickness, and her personality may change – she will be more irritable, more anxious, and less hyperactive than usual.
-However, some spaniels don’t experience any symptoms in the first three weeks of pregnancy, so you may not even know until week 4 or 5.
+However, some Spaniels don’t experience any symptoms in the first three weeks of pregnancy, so you may not even know until weeks 4 or 5.

 Week 4